God's eye

 A God's eye (in Spanish, Ojo de Dios) is a spiritual and votive object made by weaving a design out of yarn upon a wooden cross.
 Often several colors are used.
-They are commonly found in Mexican, Peruvian people and Latin American communities, among both Indigenous and Catholic peoples.
+They are commonly found in Mexican, Peruvian, and Latin American communities, among both Indigenous and Catholic peoples.

 Ojos de Dios are common in the Pueblos of New Mexico.
 Often they reflect a confidence in all-seeing Providence.
 Some believers think the spiritual eye of the Ojos de Dios has the power to see and understand things unknown to the physical eye.
-During Spanish colonial times in New Mexico from the 16th to the 19th centuries, Ojos de Dios (God's Eye) were placed where people worked, or where they walked along a trail.
+During Spanish colonial times in New Mexico from the 16th to the 19th centuries, Ojos de Dios (God's Eyes) were placed where people worked, or where they walked along a trail.

 In other parts of the Americas, artisans weave complicated or variegated versions of the traditional Ojos de Dios, selling them as decorations or religious objects.
 There has also been a huge increase in the use of Ojos de Dios as an easy and fun craft for children.

-The Ojo de Dios or God's eye is a ritual tool that was believed to protect those while they pray, a magical object, and an ancient cultural symbol evoking the weaving motif and its spiritual associations for the Huichol and Tepehuan Americans of western Mexico.
+The Ojo de Dios or God's eye is a ritual tool that was believed to protect those while they pray, a magical object, and an ancient cultural symbol evoking the weaving motif and its spiritual associations for the Huichol and Tepehuan people of western Mexico.
 The Huichol or Wixaritari call their God's Eyes Tsikuri, which means "the power to see and understand things unknown."
 When a child is born, the father weaves the central eye, then one color is added for every year of the child's life until the child reaches the age of five.
 Original Tepehuan Crosses are extremely rare to come by.
 Many are made for the tourist market, but they do not carry the same traditional and spiritual significance.